MirageNet/Mirage/doc/docs/guides/mirror-migration.md

 ```

 :::note
-Please note that due to timing all event callbacks should be registered in `Awake` method or via Unity inspector in order for them to be invoked consistently.
+Please note that due to timing all event callbacks should be registered in `Awake` method or via Unity inspector for them to be invoked consistently.
 :::

 ## Method Attributes